-When advised by the Lock Keeper, enter the lock slowly and move to the location within the lock indicated by the Lock Keeper.
-Pass the bow and stern lines to the Lock Keeper who has a boat hook to take the lines from you.
-The Lock Keeper will pass the lines around the bollards and back to the boat.
+When advised by the lock keeper, enter the lock slowly and move to the location within the lock indicated by the lock keeper.
+Pass the bow and stern lines to the lock keeper who has a boat hook to take the lines from you.
+The lock keeper will pass the lines around the bollards and back to the boat.

-Once the boat or boats in the lock are secured, the Lock Keeper will close the gates.
+Once the boat or boats in the lock are secured, the lock keeper will close the gates.

-After closing the lock gates, the Lock Keeper will open the sluice gates and empty the lock of water.
-To keep the boat steady as the lock empties, the bow and stern lines must be kept tight during this time.
+After closing the gates, the lock keeper will open the sluice gates and fill the lock with water.
+To keep the boat steady, the bow and stern lines must be kept tight during this time.

-Once the water level in the lock has dropped to the level outside the lock, the Lock Keeper will open the gates.
+Once the lock is full, the lock keeper will open the lock gates.
 The bow and stern lines should be taken back onto the boat and the boat may then be driven slowly out of the lock.

-At Any Lock If you have a tender you must ensure it is kept free from the sluice gates at all times.
+At Any Lock:

-Going Down
+If you have a fender you must ensure is it kept free from the sluice gates at all times.

-When advised by the Lock Keeper, enter the lock slowly and move to the location indicated by the Lock Keeper.
-Pass the bow and stern lines to the Lock Keeper who has a boat hook to take the lines from you.
-The Lock Keeper will pass the lines around the bollards and back to the boat.
+Going Down When advised by the lock keeper, enter the lock slowly and move to the location within the lock indicated by the lock keeper.
+Pass the bow and stern lines to the lock keeper who has a boat hook to take the lines from you.
+The lock keeper will pass the lines around the bollards and back to the boat.

-Once the boat or boats in the lock are secured, the Lock Keeper will close the gates.
+Once the boat or boats in the lock are secured, the lock keeper will close the gates.

-After closing the lock gates, the Lock Keeper will open the sluice gates and empty the lock of water.
+After closing the lock gates, the lock keeper will open the sluice gates and empty the lock of water.
 To keep the boat steady as the lock empties, the bow and stern lines must be kept tight during this time.

-Once the water level in the lock has dropped to the level outside the lock, the Lock Keeper will open the gates.
-The bow and stern lines should be taken back on to the boat and the boat may then be driven slowly out of the lock.
+Once the water level in the lock has dropped to the level outside the lock, the lock keeper will open the gates.
+The bow and stern lines should be taken back onto the boat and the boat may then be driven slowly out of the lock.